-Syntax Description mode Sets the mode of operation of a device to CDSM, SE or SR. content-delivery-system- manager Configures the device operation mode as a CDSM. service-engine Configures the device operation mode as an SE. service-router Configures the device operation mode as an SR. Command Defaults The default device operation r node is SE.
-Command Modes Global configuration (config) mode.
+Syntax Description mode Sets the mode of operation of a device to CDSM, SE or SR. content-delivery-system- manager Configures the device operation mode as a CDSM. service-engine Configures the device operation mode as an SE. service-router Configures the device operation mode as an SR. Command Defaults The default device operation n node is SE.
+Command Modes Global configuration (config) Global configuration (config) mode.
 Usage Guidelines to specify what content is to b deployed in the CDS network, that serves content to the clien ement and device management station of an CDS network that allows you e distributed, and where the content should be distributed.
 If an SR is the SR redirects the client based on redirecting policy.
-An SE is the device tts.
+An SE is the device its.
 There are typically many SEs deployed in an CDS network, each P/TV brings movie-quality video over enterprise networks to the desktop Because different device modes require disk space to be used in different ways, disk space must also be configured when the device mode changes from being an SE or SR to CDSM (or the other way around).
 You must reboot the device before the configuration changes to the device mode take effect.
 Disks must be configured before device configuration is changed.
-Use the disk config configure the disk before reconfiguring the device to the SE or SR mode.
-Disk configuring the disk configure command takes effect after the next device reboot.
+Use the disk con configure the disk before reconfiguring the device to the SE or SR mode.
+Disk confusing the disk configure command takes effect after the next device reboot.
 To enable CDS network-related applications and services, use the cms enable command.
 Use the no form of this command to disable the CDS network.
 All CDS devices ship from the factory as SEs.
-Before configuring network settings for CDSMs and SRs using the CLI, change the device from an SE to the proper device mode. configure some hardware mod is not a supported option on all hardware models.
-However, you can lels to operate as any one of the four content networking device types. red using the device mode command are shipped from the factory by your SE, you must also configure the disk space allocations, as required and reboot the device for the new configuration to take effect.
+Before configuring network settings for CDSMs and SRs using the CLI, change the device from an SE to the proper device mode.
+Configuring the device mode is not a supported option on all hardware models.
+However, you can configure some hardware models to operate as any one of the four content networking device types.
+Devices that can be reconfigured using the device mode command are shipped from the factory by default as SEs. • your SE, you must also configure the disk space allocations, as required and reboot the device for the new configuration to take effect.